spcl/npbench/README.md

 ## Quickstart

-IF DPNP is critical to you, see below.
+IF Dpnp is critical to you, see below.
 Otherwise, to install NPBench, simply execute:

 ```
 python -m pip install -r requirements.txt
 python -m pip install .